 The Bookie takes in the entire room in a glance and locks onto Bucky.

-“Martin Clementine Buchannan!” she shouts.
+“Martin Clementine Buchannan,” she shouts.

 Bucky freezes stock still, like a woodland animal that has crossed paths with a dangerous predator.

 Janine jumps to her feet.
 “Bucky, who is that?
 How do you know her?
 You better not be—”